neelsoumya/dsSurvivalClient/README.md

 # Introduction

 Survival functions (client side) for DataSHIELD (a platform for federated analysis of private data).
-These are client side functions for survival models and Cox models.
+These are client side functions for building survival models and Cox models.

 This is a standalone bolt on package for survival analysis in DataSHIELD.
 DataSHIELD is a platform for federated analysis of private data.